Evan-Coleman/Navius/CONTRIBUTING.md

 ## License

-By contributing to Navius, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to Navius, you agree that your contributions will be licensed under the project's [Apache License 2.0](LICENSE).